Closed

 Activities funded

-- Joint transnational One Health research projects that advance innovative, cost-effective antimicrobial resistance (AMR) treatment options and include human health research activities.
+- Joint transnational One Health research projects on antimicrobial resistance treatment options.

-- Research generating evidence to inform policies that restrict certain antimicrobials for exclusive human use.
+- Research generating evidence to support restrictions on certain antimicrobials for human use.

 Documents Needed